MananAgrawal09/realtime-sma-crossover-detection-algorithm/README.md

   6. Refreshes the console display with the latest analysis

+## USAGE

+1. Create and activate a virtual environment.

+2. Install dependencies: `pip install -r requirements.txt`

+3. Run: `python realtime_sma_analyzer.py`

-You will be prompted for:
+### You will be prompted for:

 1. Stock ticker (e.g., RELIANCE.NS)